MrTuvoc/MLEARN/README.md

 # MLEARN

-A simple machine learning algorithm in python, trained to predict recommended music genre based on age and gender.
+A simple machine learning algorithm in python, trained to predict the most successful movie genre of a given year based on datalist of netflix movies.

 ## Deployment